-The Company has a contract with its parent, Central, for the receipt of executive and management services, all staffing and operational support services, and information technology and related services.
+The Company has a contract with its parent, Atlantic Central (Central or the Parent), for the receipt of executive and management services, all staffing and operational support services, and information technology and related services.
 This Management Outsourcing Agreement (MOA) became effective on January 1, 2013.
 On that date, the employees of the Company became employees of Central, with salaries and staff-related expenses paid by the Parent and allocated to the Company through a management fee.